 Ulcers are painful and unsightly blemishes on the skin.
 The appearance of ulcers should be a cause for alarm as they do not easily heal on their own and can lead to more serious illnesses like infections.
 Ulcers are caused by the breakdown of the skin cells.
-Long-standing venous stasis which goes under treated is a common reason for ulcers in the legs.
-Sores of this can be so painful that they can seriously affect your quality of life.
-At the Advanced Vein Center, our goal is to prevent theses potentially disabling abscesses from forming.
-However, if you already have leg ulcers, there are a number of vein treatments available to treat them and get you back on the road to a healthy life.
+Long-standing venous stasis which goes undertreated is a common reason for ulcers in the legs.
+Sores like this can be so painful that they can seriously affect your quality of life.
+At the Advanced Vein Center, our goal is to prevent these potentially disabling ulcers from forming.
+If you already have leg ulcers, there are a number of vein treatments available to treat them and get you back on the road to a healthy life.

 The dermaPACE is new medical device for wound care.
 It is FDA approved (U.S. Food and Drug Administration) for treating venous stasis ulcers and diabetic foot ulcers.
 It uses sonic shock waves to stimulate healing in a variety of different types of wounds.
 Additionally, the dermaPACE device is approved by many international regulators to treat chronic and acute conditions of the skin and subcutaneous soft tissues (the tissue under the skin).

 The body’s physiological responses to the application of shock wave treatment has been researched for over 3 decades.
-It’s safety and efficacy has been well documented over those 30 years.
+Its safety and efficacy has been well documented over those 30 years.
 However, several of the most clinically relevant developments regarding tissue regeneration were discovered recently.
-Peer-reviewed, scientific studies and the extensiveness of literature examining medical shock wave therapy is thoroughly documented.
-The results (both individually and collectively) paint a strong picture of the potential benefits that PACE based treatments can offer those suffering from painful wounds.
-While more research can undoubtedly better our understanding of the possible advantages, there already exists a vast body of compelling evidence.
+Peer-reviewed, scientific studies examining medical shock wave therapy is thoroughly documented.
+The results paint a strong picture of the potential benefits that PACE based treatments can offer those suffering from painful wounds.

 Medical innovators originally designed Shockwave treatment to treat kidney stones back in the 1990’s.
-Over the interceding three decades, researchers and practitioners have collected a wealth of data and medical experience in the realm of Shockwave therapies.
-These practical lessons have been combined with advancements in engineering to produce a medical tool like none other on the market.
+Over the next three decades, researchers and practitioners have collected a wealth of data and medical experience in the realm of Shockwave therapies.
+These practical lessons have been combined with advancements in engineering to produce an advanced medical tool.
 The state-of-the-art dermaPACE device represents the gold standard in Shockwave technologies.
 Optimizing quality, efficacy and safety were at the heart of the development process.
 The dermaPACE has undergone comprehensive clinical studies and rigorous testing to confirm its safety and efficiency.

 Breaking Down Biofilm

 Just as with many biological processes, there are several different pathways and stages of wound healing.
-One of them, is the inflammatory (or swelling) stage.
-While there is a misconception out there that swelling is bad and should be avoided, it is in fact a necessary step in the healing process.
+One of them is the inflammatory, or swelling, stage.
+There is a misconception that swelling is bad and should be avoided.
+Swelling is a necessary step in the healing process.
 PACE treatment will trigger an immediate inflammatory response.
 You might be asking yourself, “how does that help?”
 Well, swelling signals the body to initiate certain actions to repair any damage in the area.

 Researchers at highly respected research hospitals have discovered that PACE treatments lead to an increase of white blood cells that pass through the vessel wall, moving into the treated tissues.
 The leukocytes in white blood cells are central to the healing process.
 Increasing their flow during the inflammatory phase of wound healing triggers the release of compounds that cause the growth of new blood vessels (pro-angiogenic).
 Researchers have demonstrated that pro-angiogenic factors have a profound impact on healing.
 Shock wave treatment causes the wound to move quickly through the inflammatory phase into the proliferation (cell duplication) phase of healing.